sublimelsp/LSP-json/README.md

 ### For users of PackageDev

-The [PackageDev](https://packagecontrol.io/packages/PackageDev) package implements feature that provides completions and tooltips when editing the Sublime settings files, which overlaps and conflicts with functionality provided by this package.
-To take advantage of the strict schemas that this package provides, disable corresponding functionality in `PackageDev` by opening `Preferences: PackageDev Settings` from the Command Palette and setting the following settings on the right side:
+The [PackageDev](https://packagecontrol.io/packages/PackageDev) package implements features that provide completions and tooltips when editing the Sublime settings files, which overlaps and conflicts with functionality provided by this package.
+To take advantage of the strict schemas that this package provides, disable corresponding functionality in `PackageDev` by opening `Preferences: PackageDev Settings` from the Command Palette and set the following settings on the right side:

 ```json
 {